Suzy Amis Cameron

-Suzy Amis Cameron (born January 5, 1962) is an American former actress, model, author and activist.
-She advocates for a plant-based diet.
+Suzy Amis Cameron (born January 5, 1962) is an American former actress, author, and activist.

 Early life and career

-Born in Oklahoma City, Oklahoma on January 5 1962, Amis Cameron worked as a Ford model before she began acting in the 1980s.
+Born in Oklahoma City, Oklahoma, on January 5, 1962, Amis Cameron worked as a Ford model before she began acting in the 1980s.
 She is best known for her role as Rose's granddaughter Lizzy in Titanic, and also appeared in films such as Fandango, The Usual Suspects, and The Ballad of Little Jo.

 Muse Global Schools

 In 2006, Amis Cameron co-founded Muse Global Schools, a Reggio-inspired, independent, nonprofit school in the Calabasas, California, area north of Los Angeles, with her sister, Rebecca Amis.
 An exclusively plant-based diet was adopted in the fall of 2015, and it is the country's first plant-based K-12 school with a 100% plant-based lunch program.
 Additionally, the school is zero waste and 100% solar powered, with Solar Sun Flowers designed by her husband, James Cameron.